-Do be sure to secure your boat if you're planning to spend any time on Phoca.
-It's always good to have your boat be there when you come back to it.
-In August 2009 there was room to pull two kayaks completely up out of the water, although it is possible this landing area may only be available during times of low water on the Columbia River or at low tide.
+Do be sure to secure your boat if you're spending any time on Phoca.
+It's always nice to have your boat be there when you come back to it.
+In August 2009 there was room to pull about two kayaks completely up out of the water, although it is possible this landing area is only be available during times of low water on the Columbia River or at low tide.

 Oddly in August 2009 we found a bamboo pole was affixed to the summit with concrete.
 The pole may have had a flag attached to it at some point.
 Reportedly a pirate flag was found on the summit in winter 2011.

 "The Climber's Guide to Oregon" by Nicholas Dodge, published by the Mazamas in 1968, describes a second route to the summit via the north face: climbing "two or three near perpendicular rock and dirt faces and dirt terraces to the summit."
 Looking up at the north face from the landing area did not bring the word 'stable' to mind.